 by Denise Mina.
-A prostitute is murdered on the Drag, a seedy backwater in Glasgow, Scotland.
-Her birth-daughter is unwittingly dragged into the quest for her killer.
-She is a doctor (GP) and not very interesting nor smart.
-Characters in general lack depth with the exception of Nikki & Lizzie.
+Susan, a prostitute is murdered on the Drag, a seedy backwater in Glasgow, Scotland.
+Her birth-daughter Margo is unwittingly dragged into the quest for her killer.
+Margo is a doctor (GP) and not very interesting nor smart.
+Characters in general had little soul with the exception of Nikki & Lizzie.
 They are colorful and well-drawn.
 Otherwise this mystery is a yawn.
 Mina’s The Long Drop had a richness of period and local Scottish scenes that this lacks.

-Stress relieved by reading mostly light non-literary beach books in a serene waterfront setting.
+July – September 2020 South Fork, New York Stress relieved by reading mostly light non-literary beach books in a serene waterfront setting.
 So fortunate to be able to escape.
-Best to least: The Glass Hotel, St. John Mandel Notes On a Silencing, Crawford This Tender Land, Kent Krueger Redhead by the Side of the Road, Tyler The Guest List, Foley The Turn of the Key, Ware The Less Dead, Mina 28 Summers, Hildebrand The Summer House, Patterson & du Bois The Summer House, McKinnon The Big Summer, Weiner Death on the Beach, Johannsen… Read more South Fork 2020 Recap →
+Best to least: The Glass Hotel, St. John Mandel Notes On a Silencing, Crawford This Tender Land, Kent Krueger Redhead by the Side of the Road, Tyler The Guest List, Foley The Turn of the Key, Ware The Less Dead, Mina 28 Summers, Hildebrand The Summer House, Patterson & du Bois The Summer House, McKinnon The… Read more Summer Recap →

 by Riley Sager.
 Confabulated lives.
 The book within a book/ghost story was a successful structure.
 Without that, rather a flimsy read.
 The haunted house in Vermont was not a vivid character and added little to the atmosphere.
 Lots of loose ends and plot holes.
 The usual gothic themes, nothing is as it seems.
 But.
 Better than Mexican Gothic.
 And.
 What’s with the title?
 Had nothing to do with anything.